adaptive-intelligent-robotics/Kheperax/README.md

    - Also terminates if the maximum number of steps is reached.
 -  **Rendering**:
    - When rendered, the target appears as a green circle in the maze.

+#### Configuration

+`TargetKheperaxConfig` contains the same parameters as `KheperaxConfig`, plus additional target-related parameters:
+- **Target Position**: Defines a specific point in the maze for the robot to reach.
+Default position: `(0.15, 0.9)`
+- **Target Radius**: Specifies the size of the target area.
+   - Default radius: 0.05
+   - The episode ends when the robot enters this radius.

 #### Usage Example:
 ```python